iCliniq Logo

 How Is Bowel Perforation Treated?

 • Broad-Spectrum Antibiotics - The specialist suggests antibiotics that target anaerobic organisms to prevent infection from worsening.
-But it is not recommended for immunocompromised individuals and older age groups.
+However, they are not recommended for immunocompromised individuals and older age groups.

 • Laparoscopy - The surgeon uses a laparoscope (device) to visualize and localize the perforated area in the bowel.
 Then, it is surgically repaired.
 It has been widely used in diagnosing and treating bowel perforation.

-• It is essential to monitor several parameters like heart rate, blood pressure, etc., if affected individuals with signs of infection.
+• It is essential to monitor several parameters like heart rate, blood pressure, if affected individuals have signs of infection.

 Is Bowel Perforation Life-Threatening?